Frequently Asked Questions

 Can I use the Seamless Sump® with an aquarium I already have?

 Yes, the Seamless Sump® is compatible with most existing overflow systems on the market.
 You can also add our overflow to most existing aquariums (so long as the glass is not tempered).
-We sell hole drilling kits for a very reasonable price that will help you drill a hole for our overflow.
+We offer hole drilling kits to help you drill a hole for our overflow.

 Back to Top